-These projects, along with the impacts of Alternative A, would result in a long-term, moderate, adverse cumulative impact on park operations at Valley Forge NHP.
-Alternative A would contribute an appreciable adverse increment to the overall cumulative impact.
+These projects, along with the impacts of Alternative A, would result in a long-term, minor, adverse cumulative impact on park operations at Valley Forge NHP.
+Alternative A would contribute a noticeable adverse increment to the overall cumulative impact.

-Under Alternative B the park would continue limited use of fencing to protect sensitive species, and would continue to monitor deer populations and vegetation, with assistance from the Mid-Atlantic I&M Program.
-Under this alternative, the park would initiate coordination with the PGC and implement its CWD Response Plan.
+Under Alternative B, the park would continue limited use of fencing to protect sensitive species and would continue to monitor deer populations and vegetation, with assistance from the Mid-Atlantic I&M Program.
+The park would initiate coordination with the PGC and implement its CWD Response Plan.
 These actions are part of current operations and would not represent a noticeable change to park staffing or funding.
 This would result in a long-term, negligible, adverse impact.
 Impacts related to the CWD Response Plan are discussed below.

-Under this alternative, several nonlethal actions would be implemented.
-The nonlethal management measures outlined under Alternative B would require the park to request assistance from qualified federal employees or contractors, for which additional funding would be needed.
+Under this alternative, several nonlethal actions would be implemented, which would require significant additional funding.
+The nonlethal management measures outlined under Alternative B would require the park to request assistance from qualified federal employees or contractors.
 Additional funding would likely be needed for the initial construction of the rotational fencing, as well as for long-term maintenance.
 It is anticipated that the construction of 15 fenced areas would take up to 150 working days to complete (NPS 2008a).
 Because the construction of these fences would be completed by a contractor, park operations would not be noticeably affected.
 The proposed locations for the construction of fencing would be surveyed by the park archeologist, with possible assistance from contracted archeologists.
 One staff member would be on-site during the construction to supervise the work and ensure that no natural or cultural resources were impacted.
 This would result in a long-term, minor, adverse impact.

-In addition to an increase in temporary staffing, additional funding would be required to install the 10-15 fenced areas (each 10-20 acres in size) would be approximately \$233,000 for supplies and labor.
-After the initial construction, the fenced areas would be relocated every 10 years, at an estimated cost of \$175,000 for supplies and labor.
+In addition to an increase in temporary staffing, additional funding would be required to install the 10-15 fenced areas (each 10-20 acres in size), totaling approximately \$1,403,550 to \$2,105,325 (\$30-\$45 per linear foot) for construction.
 It is assumed that the labor would be carried out by a contractor.
-These costs would be in addition to the park's present budget.
+The majority of these costs would be in addition to the park's present budget.
 This would result in a long-term, major, adverse impact.